Children’s Books Set in Asian Countries (Japan, China, Mongolia, Korea, and More)

 When My Name Was Keoko by Linda Sue Park (ages 8 – 12)

 In a time when Korea is occupied by Japan, the Korean language, their folktales, all Korean culture is forbidden.
-World War II arrives, along with it the expectation that Koreans will fight for Japan.
-Sun-hee is shocked that her brother, Tae-yul, enlists to misdirect the solider’s interest in his uncle.
+World War II arrives, along with the expectation that Koreans will fight for Japan.
+Sun-hee is shocked that her brother, Tae-yul, enlists to misdirect the soldier’s interest in his uncle.
 The plot is filled with themes of injustice, resistance, courage, and family during a difficult historical time period of occupation.

 Seesaw Girl by Linda Sue Park, illustrated by Mou-Sien Tseng and Jean Tseng (ages 8 – 12)